Frequently Asked Questions.

 The best things to do to make your flowers last as long as possible include:

-• change the water every other day
+• change the water at least every other day (some flowers are heavy drinkers!)

 • keep them away from heat sources, strong sunlight and fruit